Face ID: Supported devices

+Privacy

 Law enforcement access

 Face ID has raised concerns regarding the possibility of law enforcement accessing an individual's phone by pointing the device at the user's face.
 United States Senator Al Franken asked Apple to provide more information on the security and privacy of Face ID a day after the announcement, with Apple responding by highlighting the recent publication of a security white paper and knowledge base detailing answers.

-The Verge noted that courts in the United States have granted different Fifth Amendment rights to keycode and biometric unlocking systems.
-Keycodes are considered "testimonial" evidence based on the contents of users' thoughts, whereas fingerprints are considered physical evidence, with some suspects having been ordered to unlock their phones via fingerprint.

-In August 2018, the FBI obtained a warrant to search the property (which includes electronic devices) of a man accused of transmitting child pornography; they unlocked the suspect's iPhone by holding it up to his face, without needing his passcode.
+In August 2018, the FBI obtained a warrant to search the property (which includes electronic devices) of a man, Grant Michalski, accused of transmitting child pornography; they unlocked the suspect's iPhone by holding it up to his face, without needing his passcode.